 IDF strikes Hamas targets in southern Gaza after continued arson balloon attacks

-Hamas warns no end to Gaza violence until Israel completely lifts blockade; dozens of arson balloons cause at least 36 fires in southern Israel
+Strikes come hours after Qatari envoy arrives in Strip bringing $30 million in cash, seeking to ease the Israel-Hamas tensions

-Israeli war planes and tanks attacked Hamas targets in southern Gaza early Tuesday after terrorists in Gaza sent dozens of incendiary balloons toward Israel, sparking at least 36 fires in towns bordering the coastal enclave.
+Israeli warplanes and tanks attacked Hamas targets in southern Gaza early Wednesday after terrorists in Gaza sent dozens of incendiary balloons toward Israel, sparking several fires.

 The Israel Defense Forces said it hit Hamas military posts and underground infrastructure in response to the balloon attacks.